learn-co-students/dc-web-080519/28-Authorization/README.md

 - car `delete` button only if logged in
   - conditional render
   - let them see the button
-    - if they are not logged in, redirect
+    - Once they click, if they are not logged in, redirect them to log in